-Delivery of the training may include:
+Depending on the training provider delivery of the training may include:

-- Attending day /block release
+- Attending day/block release

 - Distance learning

-- Using on line tutorials
+- Using on-line tutorials

-- Completion of work-based projects
+- Completion of work-based projects/assignments

 Underpinning knowledge is delivered as an integral part of the SVQ and will be delivered by the training provider as part of off-the-job training as well as informally as part of on-the-job training with their employer.
-Modern apprentices may also be required to prepare for lessons by carrying out self study.
+Apprentices may also be required to prepare for lessons by carrying out self-study.